 Camping is all about getting away from the amenities of our everyday lives: electricity, central air, running water, and WiFi.
 Going without it is part of what makes the experience so special; it’s a chance to experience life at its most primitive.
-However, this spartan mindset turns some people off of camping, believing it to be a cold, wet, and dirty adventure.
+However, this spartan mindset turns some people off camping, believing it to be a cold, wet, dirty adventure.

 There’s more than one way to camp, and you don’t need to give up everything to get back to nature.
 One aspect of home life that many campers don’t realize they can bring is a camping sink.
 Running water completely changes the camping experience, and bringing a portable camping sink isn’t even all that difficult.

 With a camping sink, you’ll be able to more easily wash dishes, clean your hands, or clean up wild game or fish that you’ve procured during your trip.
 Access to running water will make the camping experience much more sanitary and fun by extension.

 It’s feature-heavy, durable, relatively packable, and a great value for your money.
 The table is made from high-density polyethylene plastic, which is nearly indestructible.

 For our top pick, we’re going with a sink that’s a jack of all trades, the Outsunny Portable Sink Table.
 It’s feature-heavy, durable, relatively packable, and a great value for your money.
 The table has two washbasins with wastewater pipes and drain plugs.
 They can be covered when they’re not in use to provide more counter space.
 There’s also a faucet that can be connected to your campground’s water hookup to provide running water.

 The table is made from high-density polyethylene plastic, which is nearly indestructible, and the legs can support up to 132 lbs.
 Its tabletop measures 40 by 26 inches and can double as a cutting board.
 Folded down, it easily fits in a truck bed or the cargo area in an SUV.
 Best of all, you can pick up this camping sink for a little over $100.